.

 Cost & Implementation

-• Laboratory Information Systems: Although it can vary greatly LIS systems are usually more cost-effective, easier to implement, and adjust to specific lab needs.
+• Laboratory Information Systems: Although it can vary greatly, LIS systems are usually more cost-effective, easier to implement, and adjust to specific lab needs.

 Learn More: Differences Between Laboratory Information Management Systems (LIMS) and Laboratory Information Systems (LIS)

-Key Compliance Standards in Modern LIMS Solutions
+Key Compliance Standards in Modern Lab LIMS Solutions

 • ISO 17025: This international standard specifies the general requirements for the competence of testing and calibration laboratories.